pointrix-project/msplat/README.md

 Author: NJU-3DV

 ## Tutorial: Optimizing a single image using 3D Gaussian Splatting
+In this tutorial, we use dptr to finish a

 ## Plans
 - [ ] Optimization on camera.